iterate-ch/docs/cyberduck/faq.md

 #### What payment options are available?

 Donations can be made by using PayPal or Credit card.
-Alternativly, you can purchase Cyberduck via App Store.
+Alternatively, you can purchase Cyberduck via App Store.

 #### Mac App Store